edurant/edurant.github.io/courses/cs384/lab1.md

 ### Part 2: A sample program

-* Run Applicatoins | System Tools | Terminal
+* Run Applications | System Tools | Terminal
 * Create a directory for your program and change into it: "md hello", "cd hello".
 * Create a C++ sample program: "gedit hello.cpp&". gedit is an editor.
 You may use other editors, such as nedit or nano, if you have them installed.
 Enter a simple program that sends some text to cout.
 Save the file.
 * Return to your command window and enter "ls -l" to see the file you just created.
 * Type "qmake -project" to have qmake look at your C++ .h (none yet) and .cpp files and generate a recipe for building your program.
 Type "ls -l" again and note that a .pro file (qmake project description) has been created.
 * Run qmake to convert the .pro file into a build recipe (Makefile).
 * Run make to generate your software and see any compiler errors.
 * Correct any errors and rerun "make".
 You only need to rerun qmake if the files in your project change, or if certain dependencies (e.g., #includes) between your files change.
 * Run your program with "./hello".
 The "./" indicates that the program is in the current directory.
 By default, most UNIX-based systems do not look for commands in the current directory as a security measure.

 ### Part 3: Man(ual) pages
 * First, update the man page database based on the packages you installed earlier. "sudo -s" from a terminal prompt to become the administrator. "updatedb" to update the man page database". "exit" to return to being a normal user.
 * Type "man uname" to get information on UNAME(1).
 The "1", here, indicates that this is a command to be used from a terminal window.
 * Type "man 2 uname" to get information on UNAME(2).
 The "2", here, indicates that this is a function that you can call from a C or C++ program.
 * Note: structs are like classes without member functions.
 To use uname(), you will need to create a utsname object (see the manpage for more details) first...
 <pre>